How do you calculate LSALT for IFR vs Night VFR with RNP 2?

 At a CTA will ATC issue a clearance to fly into an adjoining CTR?

-- When T/O in a CTA ATC will issue a clearance to operate in adjoining controlled airspace.
+When T/O in a CTA ATC will issue a clearance to operate in adjoining controlled airspace.
+ENR 1.1 para 2.2.16

 If OCTA close to CTA when should you obtain clearance?

-- 10min prior to entering airspace or as soon as prac after take-off provided the aircraft does not enter controlled area until cleared.
+- Before entering the runway for take-off or after take-off provided the aircraft does not enter controlled area until cleared.

 Does a control instruction amend a clearance?
 When will a clearance be re-issued?